SNodeC/snode.c/docs/ai/openai/codex/typed-api.md

 decode failure affects only that operation; it is not promoted to a transport or connection failure.

+For a remote JSON-RPC error, `remoteError` remains the authoritative raw `ProtocolError`, including its code, message, and optional data.
+When that data has the pinned `TurnError` shape, the adapter additionally exposes `codexErrorInfo` and `codexErrorDiagnostic`.
+Failure to decode this structured supplement never changes the remote-error classification or the connection.
+The placement is proven by pinned production source: the `ActiveTurnNotSteerable` handler serializes a `TurnError` and assigns it to the JSON-RPC error's `data`; the otherwise unconstrained data field is not decoded by name similarity.

 Submission failures are returned synchronously through the unchanged `RawProtocol::Submission` and do not invoke the completion.
 Accepted completions remain asynchronous.
 Typed adapters add neither a pending registry